EmilieNilsson1/mlops_project/reports/README.md

 >
 > Answer:

-Yes we did both unittesting and load testing of the API.
-To do the unittesting we used pytest, testing for: .
-And to do the load test we used Locust to test the predict endpoint of the API by simulating users uploading images for prediction.
-The results of the load test is that the API is performing well with no failures and reasonable response times.
+We did both unit testing and load testing of the API.
+For unit testing, we used pytest to test various functionalities of the API.
+Specifically, we tested the root endpoint to ensure it is accessible and returns the correct status code and content.
+We also tested the predict endpoint by uploading an image and verifying that the response contains the expected prediction and uploaded image information.
+For load testing, we used Locust to test the predict endpoint of the API by simulating multiple users uploading images for prediction.
+The results of the load test showed that the API is performing well with no failures and reasonable response times, indicating that it can handle a significant number of concurrent requests without issues.

 ### Question 26